robyrenata/jublia/README.md

 ## Further help

 To get more help on the Ionic CLI use `ionic help` or go check out the [Ionic CLI README]https://github.com/ionic-team/ionic/blob/master/README.md).

+## Usage of id_exhibitor

+Example for bookmarking function (locally), `id_exhibitor` used as a unique identifier that set to local storage variable.
+So whenever user bookmark a list, `id_exhibitor` will be pushed to the variable, when user remove the bookmark.
+It will try to find `id_exhibitor` from list.
+And filter the list.